sr99622/onvif-mcp/docs/SERVER_BUILD.md

 ## Set a static IP

 Use the GUI tool in the Settings app.
 Go to Network and find your Adapter.
-Assuming that you are on the wired network (you should be), click the gear wheel in the panel, which will pop up a dialog. **Remove Connection Profile...** This is important, as the interface is buggy and if you do not do this, the connection will sour, its the only way to get rid of the DHCP setting.
-After removing the profile, Click the '+' to get a new profile.
+Assuming that you are on the wired network (you should be), click the gear wheel in the panel, which will pop up a dialog. **Remove Connection Profile...** to get rid of the default DHCP setting.
+After removing the profile, Click the '+' for Ethernet to get a new profile.
 Click the IPv4 tab to get the settings tab and Select the Manual radio button.
 Set your Address, Netmask, Gateway and DNS, the click Apply.
-Reboot to make sure the settings took hold, do not take anything on faith, this mechanism is buggy and will cause significant problems if not set properly, shame on Ubuntu :/
+Reboot to make sure the settings took hold, do not take anything on faith.

 ## Enable Remote Access